By Robin Cronan, 17th November 2014

 The added value this generates for our existing and future charity customers is beyond quantification.
 Having come from the charity sector, where he gained extensive experience achieving these goals for the RNLI, Lee has a very rich and detailed understanding of the challenges faced by charities in the modern economy.
 This means that the solutions Lee is able to devise for charities will be engineered with even more precision and, ultimately, deliver ever greater results with even more cost savings.

-Qbase are now one of the largest and most innovative providers of data-based fundraising solutions to the charity sector, which is further underlined by our free annual TRIBES forum for charity sector fundraising, data analysis and marketing professionals.
+Qbase is now one of the largest and most innovative providers of data-based fundraising solutions to the charity sector, which is further underlined by our free annual TRIBES forum for charity sector fundraising, data analysis and marketing professionals.

 Our recent business growth is largely attributable to more and more charities choosing Qbase as their provider of data services.